cool8jay/VerticalCenterField/README.md

 ## How To Use

 1. Add a NSTextField into xib or storyboard canvas, change the field's cell Custom Class to "VerticalCenterCell" in identity panel.
+Keep the border property to "no border"(the second segment) and uncheck "Draws Background"
 2. Or, create a NSTextField programmatically, set necessary properties.

 ## System Requirements